shakefu/live-mongodb-fixtures/README.md

 If your fixtures lived at `./test/fixtures/users.js` instead, then the BSON files would be written to `./test/fixtures/`.

-You should commit the BSON files to your repository to be reused with tests, and occassionally updated as needed.
+You should commit the EJSON files to your repository to be reused with tests, and occassionally updated as needed.

 #### The collections and keys

 In the above example, the collections hash defines three models that use the `user_name` key to query.
 In addition, it defines three values to look for when querying.

 When loading the fixtures for the above example, *live-mongodb-fixtures* will perform the equivalent of the following three queries: